Chaemyoung/World-Wide-Youtube-Channel-Analytics-Project/README.md

 | 9    | Colombia      | 293,800,000                  |
 | 10   | Philippines   | 284,200,000                  |
 | 11   | Pakistan      | 195,100,000                  |

+### Notes

+For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels with the most:

+- Number of subscribers
+- Average views per video